ishandandekar/Churnobyl/README.md

 ## Milestone (20-9-2023): A full forward pass from making the dataframe to preprocessing it, to predicting using a model worked... omfg, i am so done

 ## Milestone (21-9-2023): DUDE DOCKERIZE A TEMP APPLICATION WITH ALL `WANDB` STUFF WORKED LESSSGOOOOOOO!!!.
-I just have to work the logging the response json to s3 bucket.
+Just have to work the logging the response json to s3 bucket.
 Other than that everything is finally done.
 Also, yeah, this image is taking a lot of space.

 ### Issues: